quadrismegistus/literarytextmining/02_corpora/02A_intro_to_corpora.md

 Taken from the Latin for "body," a "corpus" [originally meant](http://www.oed.com.stanford.idm.oclc.org/view/Entry/41873?redirectedFrom=corpus#eid) the "body of a man or animal" (1440); in 1728 we find its literary meaning, as "the whole body of literature on any subject"; and by 1956 its linguistic one, as "body of written or spoken material upon which a linguistic analysis is based."

-Today, a [corpus](https://en.wikipedia.org/wiki/Text_corpus) is a structured set of texts, and [corpus linguistics](https://en.wikipedia.org/wiki/Corpus_linguistics) is the empirical study of real-world language, whether written or spoken, as collected into corpora.
+A [corpus](https://en.wikipedia.org/wiki/Text_corpus) is a structured set of texts, and [corpus linguistics](https://en.wikipedia.org/wiki/Corpus_linguistics) is the empirical study of real-world language, whether written or spoken, as collected into corpora.

 A corpus is more than the sum of its parts: it not only includes texts but also knows something about them.
 In other words, it combines text data with **metadata**: data about data.